 2. Go far back in the curricula – not for the purpose of getting struggling students “caught-up” but in allowing the whole class to focus on tough problem solving.
 Guage the energy level of the class.
 The purpose here is (i) to get the struggling students a chance to focus on problem solving, and (ii) to give them an opportunity to re-engage with the bulk of the class.

 This realization happened when I tried a new puzzle (Uncut Spaghetti) out at my 2015/2016 school: Rosedale.
 I first tried it out in grade 1, then grade 2.
 That was really where I thought the problem would have its home.
-My next class was grade 4.
+My next class was in grade 4.
 I apologetically told the teacher that I had a new puzzle that was beneath their grade level, but I was going to try it anyway.
 The result was electrifying.
-I’m used to getting high student engagement, but this was enthusiastic engagement beyond my norm.
+I’m used to getting high student engagement, I’d normally contact their parents through a digital portal (like School Status) to encourage parents to get involved (this usually gave my students more motivation!).
+But, this was an enthusiastic engagement beyond my norm.
 It was attained by giving a problem that no child was learning a skill – that they could all just focus on problem solving.
 They did so together – en masse.
 It was a joy.

 This experience also reminded me that “engagement-level” is not the sole measure that you should use to judge the success of an activity.
 Most of the time you cannot do reviews of very old curriculum.